ihabwahbi/rl-exec-data/docs/prd/epics.md

 *Goal: To build the automated quality assurance framework that proves the backtesting data is a faithful replica of the live market.*

-**PREREQUISITE**: Epic 3 requires completed Epic 2 pipeline processing actual Crypto Lake data.
-All fidelity validation must compare real historical data against live market data, not synthetic data.
+**PREREQUISITE**: Epic 3 requires completed Epic 2 pipeline.
+Note that much of the validation capability has already been built in Story 1.3 (ValidationFramework), which can be leveraged and extended for automated fidelity reporting.

 * **Story 3.1: Implement Statistical Fidelity Metrics:** Develop a Python library implementing the full Fidelity Validation Metrics Catalogue from the research:
     * **Order Flow Dynamics**: Trade size distributions, inter-event time distributions